feraskhemakhem/ArecanutFarmInformatics/README.md

 ## Database Connection and Heroku Deployment

-### Database Connection
-* The database is written in MySQL, hosted on an Amazon RDS DB instance.
-To directly access the database, we use MySQL Workbench.
-For details on connecting to our database with MySQL Workbench, please refer to this resource: https://aws.amazon.com/premiumsupport/knowledge-center/connect-rds-mysql-workbench/.
-The parameters needed are all included in the .env of the secret folder.

 ### Heroku Deployment
 * In order to deploy to Heroku, first a Heroku app must be created and connected to the codebase.
 Under the settings tab, add config vars for each key in the .env file of the secret folder (the key is the name, the value is the secret).